(Escher self reference)

 # ^ misplaced quote

-Some people address this challenge with a nifty trick: printing the quotes using their ASCII character:
+Some people address this challenge with a nifty trick: they print the quotes using their ASCII characters:

 print(chr(39) + chr(104) + chr(111) + chr(108) + chr(97) + chr(39))